quantumgc/TeXStyle/README.md

 guide](./docs/platform.md).

-Please note that for the style or class to work out of the box, you will need to copy the fonts to either the root of the project directory or
+Please note that for the style or class to work out of the box, you will need to copy the fonts to either the root of the project directory or pass the `useDefaultFonts` argument.